Erkaman/erkaman.github.io/src/tess_opt.md

 As can be observed, already in level 3 we are getting quite acceptable results.
 But how fast is this?
-I tested it on two devices: my Macbook running Intel Iris 5100(an integrated graphics card), and my stationary running GeForce GTX 960.
+I tested it on two devices: my Macbook running Intel Iris 5100(an integrated graphics card), and my stationary desktop running GeForce GTX 960.
 In the profiling test, I position the camera such that the teapot covers the entire screen.
 This means that the fragment will have to be evaluated for every single pixel, and so it is maximally expensive.
-By using Query Objects I then measure the average time taken to measure the teapot, we can see the results in the table below
+By using Query Objects I then measure the average time taken to render the teapot.
+We can see the results in the table below

 |            | Intel Iris     | GTX 960       |